PoppyTheDeveloPaw/ProcDumpEx/README.md

 ProcDumpEx extends ProcDump with additional functionality, such as process monitoring and /or simplified parameter input.
 By pressing the key combinations CTRL+C, CTRL+Break or the X key, ProcDumpEx can be terminated at any time.
 All ProcDump instances currently started by ProcDumpEx are thereby terminated.

+## Download
+The latest version can be downloaded at [ProcDumpEx](https://github.com/PoppyTheDeveloPaw/ProcDumpEx/raw/implementation/ProcDumpEx/ProcDumpEx.zip)

 ## Supported parameters

 ProcDumpEx provides the following additional parameters: